 Therese Huston: How Women Decide

-Therese (Website) (Twitter) is looking to change the conversation about women as decision-makers.
+Therese Huston is looking to change the conversation about women as decision-makers.
 Her book, How Women Decide: What’s True, What’s Not, and What Strategies Spark the Best Choices*, debunks popular negative stereotypes about women as decision-makers.
 She is also the Founding Director for the Center for Excellence in Teaching and Learning at Seattle University.

 Key Points